 The east Kent DMC service did not treat the most complex dermatology conditions (level 4) such as skin cancers.

-We are writing to around 10,000 patients directly and working with local GPs to review who has been referred to the service.
-But we have also set up the helpline because we have some concerns about the quality of DMC’s patient data, so we cannot be 100% confident we have contact details for every patient that has been referred to the service.
+Patients will either have been contacted by the new temporary provider Sussex Community Dermatology Service or written to by the CCG.
+We are also working with local GPs to review who has been referred to the service.
+However, the helpline was initially set up because we had some concerns about the quality of DMC’s patient data, so we could not be 100% confident we have contact details for every patient that has been referred to the service.

 Yes, if you have been treated by the DMC dermatology service in north or east Kent and have concerns about the care you received or about any deterioration in your condition please call the helpline.
 The advice may be that you’ll need to make an appointment with your GP to send a new referral but the helpline team can advise you.

-Every patient will be offered a face to face appointment with a consultant dermatologist.
-In many cases patients will have their condition reviewed and, if needed, treatment done on the same day.
+Every patient will be clinically assessed and then offered a face to face appointment with the most appropriate person - that could be a consultant, a clinical nurse specialist or another healthcare professional.
+In many cases patients will have their condition reviewed and, if needed, treatment carried out on the same day.
 If the treatment needed cannot be done on the same day people will be booked for follow up appointments.

-The interim service includes a highly experienced team of 17 Consultant Dermatologists, two Maxillo-Facial Surgeons, and three Plastic Surgeons with expertise in skin cancer surgery.
+The interim service includes a highly experienced team of 17 consultant dermatologists, two maxillo-facial surgeons, three plastic surgeons with expertise in skin cancer surgery, as well as specialist skin care and cancer nurses.

 Patients are now being seen quickly by the new interim service.
-Clinics are running 7 days a week and the full list of around 10,000 patients will have been seen by mid-October 2020.
+Clinics are running seven days a week and every patient who was referred to DMC Healthcare should be seen by the end of October 2020.

 Yes, the clinic rooms are not in hospitals caring for Covid-19 patients and all precautions are being made to minimise the risk of Covid-19.